mapancsu/ICExtract/README.md

 # ICExtract
-Package for analyzing MS with Python

-It can provide the following functionalities now:

-* IC method for extracting IC from raw LC-MS dataset (including DDA-MS data and DIA-MS data) effectively and quickly.
+Package for analyzing MS with Python.
+It provides an  ion-chromatogram-extraction method based on  Greed Nearest Neighbor algorithm  for raw LC-MS dataset (including DDA-MS data and DIA-MS data) effectively and quickly.

 # Install